lukasjapan/bt-speaker/README.md

 ### Bluetooth device class

 Some devices may filter out BT-Speaker and require the bluetooth device class to be expicitly set.
-Although BT-Manager does not support to change the device class itself, you can change it manually after launching BT-Speaker.
+Although BT-Speaker does not support to change the device class itself, you can change it manually after launching BT-Speaker.

 ```ini
 pi@raspberrypi:~ $ sudo hciconfig hci0 class 0x240408